 Every conservation board1 must, within two years after the date on which it is established, prepare and publish a plan which formulates its policy for the management of its area of outstanding natural beauty2 and for the carrying out of its functions in relation to it3, to be known as an 'area of outstanding natural beauty management plan'4.
-The relevant local authority5 in respect of an area of outstanding natural beauty must, before the end of the period of three years6 prepare and publish a plan which formulates its policy for the management of the area of outstanding natural
+The relevant local authority5 in respect of an area of outstanding natural beauty must, before the end of the period of three years6 prepare and publish a plan which formulates its policy for the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.